-Sissu has a PWD Rest House but in case you want to stay then you should book that in advance else you may not find the accommodation.
+Sissu has a PWD Rest House, but in case you want to stay, then you should book that in advance else you may not find the accommodation.
 My personal experience had not been good with getting any accommodation at any of the HP PWD Rest Houses.

-Apart from PWD rest houses, there are couple of more places to stay at Sissu including Hotel Triveni.
+Apart from PWD rest houses, there are a couple of more places to stay at Sissu including Hotel Triveni.

 There are a few dhabhas or food stalls where you can find food, tea/coffee, and drinking water as well.
 You may also get some basic healthcare facilities at the local Primary Health Care center at Sissu town.